Best Ways to Select Offshore Product Development Partner for a Startup

 I have never been in favor of the estimation game, especially in a start-up scenario.
 When your requirements are as dynamic as they can get, where is the sense in judging technology partners based on how they have estimated work packages for you?

-I would advise the practice of putting price tags on technical capabilities rather than just following the lowest bid.
+I would advise the practice of putting price tags on technical expertise rather than just following the lowest bid.

 1. High-level project milestones are met